What are SBA loans and how do they work?

 What is an Accidental Default?

 Accidental default refers to defaulting on a loan for reasons other than failure to pay.
-Your SBA loan agreement carries specific terms and conditions you must meet for the life of the loan.
+Your SBA loan agreement includes specific terms and conditions that you must meet throughout the life of the loan.

 For example, SBA loans don’t allow “stacking,” which is when you carry more than one loan at a time.
 If you have an SBA loan and take out another business loan, you’ll be in default for violating loan terms.